 Every year, Cisco’s annual Global Hunger Relief Campaign supports more than 160 nonprofits and non-governmental organizations (NGOs) through employee donations, volunteerism, and matching from the Cisco Foundation.

 What: Worldwide Giving Campaign

-- 44,000 hours volunteered by employees at hunger relief and nutrition nonprofits in 2013
+- 38,000 volunteer hours logged by Cisco employees at hunger relief and nutrition nonprofits in 2014

-- 23 million more meals reach people worldwide thanks to 2013 contributions
+- 15 million meals provided thanks to 2014 contributions

 From November through December each year, all employee Global Hunger Relief campaign donations are matched—multiplying the impact of every gift.
 Volunteer events build a human network of support in our communities, and every employee volunteer hour is matched by a $10 donation from the Cisco Foundation.
 Global Hunger Relief activities in 2014: